 Due to the market downturn in FY20, the Group had been unable to market budgeted quantities of woodfibre from Plantation Management Partners, on the Tiwi Islands.
-As a result, the recoverable value did not exceed the carrying amount of the CGU and the Group wrote off the previously recognised goodwill on acquisition of PMP of \$1.0M and unamortised portion of the customer contract intangible asset for \$5.5M.
+As a result, the recoverable value did not exceed the carrying amount of the CGU and the Group wrote off the previously recognised goodwill on acquisition of PMP of \$1.0 million and unamortised portion of the customer contract intangible asset for \$5.5 million.

-Impairment of ADDCO (25% equity accounted investee)
+Impairment of ADDCO (25 per cent Equity Accounted Investee)

 As a result of the adverse external market conditions, ADDCO entered voluntary administration during FY20.
-The Group took a writedown on the full amount of its carrying value of its investment in ADDCO of \$1.7M and a further writedown of current receivables from ADDCO of \$0.3M.
+The Group took a writedown on the full amount of its carrying value of its investment in ADDCO of \$1.7 million and a further writedown of current receivables from ADDCO of \$0.3 million.